PerlAlien/Alien-Build-Plugin-Download-GitHub/README.md

     Use [Alien::Build::Plugin::Prefer::SortVersions](https://metacpan.org/pod/Alien::Build::Plugin::Prefer::SortVersions).

-    (This is the default, and reasonable for many GitHub repositories).

 - false value

     Don't set any preference at all.
-A hook must be installed, or another prefer plugin specified.
+The order returned from GitHub will be used if no other prefer plugins are specified.
+This may be reasonable for at least some GitHub repositories.
+This is the default.

 # AUTHOR